deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ## Requirements

+The computer running the Azure DevOps agent must meet the following minimum requirements:

+- Be running PowerShell 4.0 or greater.

 The computer that will be hosting the Windows Scheduled Task must meet the following minimum requirements:

 - Be running Windows 8 or Windows Server 2012 or higher ([the PowerShell cmdlets used by this task][PowerShellScheduledTasksDocumentationUrl] were introduced in these versions).
-- Be running PowerShell 4.0 or greater.

 If the Windows Scheduled Task is on a remote computer, it must also meet these requirements: